namhyung/uftrace/INSTALL.md

 Also you can set the target architecture and compiler options like CC, CFLAGS.

-It's also possible to disable some features depending on external libraries or system behaviors.
-For example --without-libpython option will make scripting feature disabled - `uftrace script` command will still exist but won't work.
+It's also possible to disable some features that depend on external libraries or system behaviors.
+For example --without-libpython option will disable scripting feature - `uftrace script` command will still exist but won't work.

-For cross compile, you may want to setup the toolchain something like below:
+For cross compilation, you may want to setup the toolchain to something like below:

     $ export CROSS_COMPILE=/path/to/cross/toolchain/arm-unknown-linux-gnueabihf-
     $ ARCH=arm CFLAGS='--sysroot /path/to/sysroot' ./configure